-If a has another neighbor c_2 in the drawing D' then, since only edges incident to a have been removed there is an edge connecting b to c_2 in D'.
-The edges ac_2 and bc_2 do not cross P, so x is in the interior of the triangle abc_2 and we are done.
+If a has another neighbor c in the drawing D' then, since only edges incident to a have been removed there is an edge connecting b to c in D'.
+The edges ac and bc do not cross P, so x is in the interior of the triangle abc and we are done.

-If there is no edge ac_2 in D', then $\deg(a) = 1$ in D'.
-As x is not in the outer face of D', there must be an edge cd in D' which intersects the partial segment of the edge ab starting in a and ending in p, in its interior.
-Let c be the point on the same side of ab as x; see Figure 4(b).
+If there is no edge ac in D', then deg(a) = 1 in D'.
+As x is not in the outer face of D', there must be an edge cd in D' which intersects the partial segment of the edge ab starting in a and ending in p, in its interior, let c be the point on the same side of ab as x; see Figure 4(b).
 The edges bc and bd of D' cross neither P nor ab.
 Consequently, the triangle bcd (drawn blue) must contain a in its interior.
-We claim that the edge ac in the original drawing D (drawn red dashed) lies completely inside the triangle bcd: The bounded region defined by the edges ab, cd, and bd of D' contains a and c.
-Since D is a topological drawing, and ac has no crossing with ab and cd, ac has no crossing with bd.
+We claim that the edge ac in the original drawing D (drawn red dashed) lies completely inside the triangle bcd: The bounded region defined by the edges ab, cd, and bdof D' contains a and c.
+Since D is a topological drawing ac has no crossing with ab, and cd, therefore, it has no crossing with bd.
 This proves the claim.
-Now the curve P does not intersect ac, and the only edge of the triangle abc intersected by P is ab.
+Now the path P does not intersect ac, and the only edge of the triangle abc intersected by P is ab.
 Therefore, x lies in the interior of the triangle abc.
 This contradicts the assumption that (D, x) is a counterexample.